Nay_ho_tze's Medicine Musings

 internet and all

-i grew up being passed around in the white man's world
+i grew up being juggled around in the white man's world

 it took me almost 40 years to get my own name back.

-Boston born and bred i learned indigenous was less than desireable, which is why
+Boston born and bred i learned indigenous was less than desireable, when

-a newly licensed 17 year old who gave into a longheld curiosity
+a newly licensed 17 year old who gave into a longheld curiosity, finally able to visit the teepee gift shop, i stepped into a world i couldn't have imagined -

-i treasure the memory of her honouring me
+i often revisit a treasured memory of her honouring me

 in a manner locally known as reserved only for Natives -